×

 What are the pros and cons of living in Italy?

 "Expats and digital nomads often appreciate the rich culture and history of Italy, as well as the delicious food and wine.
 They also enjoy the relaxed lifestyle and the friendly people.
 On the other hand, some expats and digital nomads find the bureaucracy and paperwork involved in living in Italy to be overwhelming and time-consuming.
-Additionally, the cost of living in Italy can be quite high, making it difficult for some to afford," wrote one digital nomad living in Italy.
+Additionally, the cost of living in Italy can be quite high, making it difficult for some to afford," explained one digital nomad living in Italy.

 "I love the area, the location allows you to live outside a city but within 20 minutes of the city, the sea, and the skiing.
 The people are kind and the food is fantastic.
 The problem, with Italy in general, is it is hard to get mortgages or loans, even for natives.
-The banking system is very flawed," said one foreigner in Rapino.
+The banking system is very flawed," said one member in Rapino.

 View More Answers